What is Popcorn?

 Popcorn seeds are bred to produce desirable traits such as stalk strength, grain color and successful popping.
 Plant breeders select popcorn for genetic traits by using inbreeding.
 Inbreeding is taking the pollen from the tassel (male flower) from a single plant and using that pollen to fertilize the silk (female flower) of that same plant.
 Inbreeding leads to genetic segregation, whereby the plant breeder is able to identify, select and save the seed of desirable plants.
 The breeder then takes the seed and inbreeds it again, and continues to select for desirable traits.
 It takes eight years of inbreeding until the plant selection is stable and is no longer segregating.
 Finally, two inbreds are crossed together to produce a hybrid, which is then planted as popcorn seed.

-Most of the world's popcorn is grown in the United States Corn Belt of Iowa, Illinois, Indiana, Kansas, Kentucky, Michigan, Missouri, Nebraska and Ohio.
-Each spring, farmers use a corn planter to place the popcorn seeds about 11/2 inches deep and 6 inches apart in the soil.
+Most of the world's popcorn is grown in the United States Corn Belt of Illinois, Indiana, Iowa, Kentucky, Michigan, Missouri, Nebraska and Ohio.
+Each spring, farmers plant popcorn seeds about 11/2 inches deep and 6 inches apart in the soil.
 That's nearly 28,000 seeds per acre.